General Considerations

 Application: Apply to soils before weeds germinate.
 Alion is most effective when adequate moisture is present and the application is followed by rain or an irrigation prior to weed germination.
 Alion may be applied only once at any time throughout the growing season when the ground is not frozen or covered with snow.
 Avoid disturbing treated soil after application.

-Do not to plant into Alion-treated soil for 2 years after treatment.
+Do not plant into Alion-treated soil for 2 years after treatment.

 Re-entry Interval: 12 h